Stage Door Canteen

 The official estimate of attendance on the canteen's opening night was 1,250, with 200 "actresses of varying importance" as hostesses and 75 "'name' actors" as busboys.

-The canteen's popularity led to the establishment of other canteens throughout the United States as well as London and Paris.
+The canteen's popularity led to the establishment of other canteens including Philadelphia, Washington, D.C., Cleveland, Hollywood, San Francisco, and elsewhere throughout the United States as well as London and Paris.

 Services

 In addition to shows, the canteen offered off-duty military personnel opportunities to unwind in various ways, including dancing with hostesses and female entertainers, eating, and writing letters home.
 Food was provided free.
 Between 5 p.m. and midnight daily, the canteen served 200 gallons of coffee, and 5,000 cigarettes were smoked.

 In media

 The original Stage Door Canteen inspired a CBS Radio series (1942–45) and a 1943 film.
 The film was made by RKO Pathe Studios, using a replica of the New York venue on the studio's Culver City, California, site.

 The film This Is the Army (1943) and the Broadway play from which it was adapted include a scene set at the Stage Door Canteen.
 During that scene, Earl Oxford sang the song "I Left My Heart at the Stage Door Canteen" in both versions.
 The song "speaks of the fleeting love that many of the men felt when they had to leave the canteen, never to see these beautiful women again."
 The most popular recorded version of the song was made by Sammy Kaye and his orchestra, with Don Cornell singing.
 It reached No. 2 on the Billboard chart.